What is Homestay?

 How does homestay work?

-When living in a homestay you will be provided with your own room, meals (if required) and a space to study in a welcoming and friendly environment.
+When living in a homestay you will be provided with your own room, with a place to study and meals (if required), in a welcoming and friendly environment.
 Whilst living with your host family you will communicate and get to know each other.
 You will learn about the local area, community and customs.
 Your host family will also be eager to get to know you, learn about your family, country and culture.

 What are the costs?